eeshankeni/HP-15-R206TU-Hackintosh-OpenCore-EFI-MacOS-Monterey/README.md

 Touchpad buttons and tap gesture (This ones weird af, the trackpad itself works great with voodoo PS2 drivers but the buttons and tapping click does not).
 The trackpad is indeed a Synaptic one based on the drivers found on the HP website and windows device manager claims its a PS2 one.
 Alternatively trying Voodoo RMI drivers also did not fix the issue, in fact the touchpad stopped respoding alltogether.

-All in all, this build is sufficient for devs like me who want to use this budget laptop for building iOS apps.
+## All in all,
+This build is sufficient for devs like me who want to use this budget laptop for building iOS apps.
 But I would not reccoment this as a daily driver by any means.

 ![photo](https://github.com/eeshankeni/HP-15-R206TU-Hackintosh-OpenCore-EFI-MacOS-Monterey/blob/main/image.jpg?raw=true)